AgapeToolkit/agape-temporal/README.md

 ### With Polyfill

-If the native Temporal exists, or  polyfill has been set on the `globalThis`, that will be the implementation used.
+If the native Temporal exists, or a polyfill has been set on the `globalThis`, that will be the implementation used.

 ```typescript